lenymo/glennmccomb-com/content/articles/how-to-create-smooth-sequential-animations-with-sass.md

 ### The Sass loop

-Last of all here's our updated Sass loop:
+Finally, here's our updated Sass loop:

 {{< highlight scss >}}
 @for $i from 1 through 12 {